rwdroge/pug2024OTEL/README.md

 > [!TIP]
 > You can stop and start the OECC Agent as a Windows Service
-> For troubleshooting, you can find the OECC Agent log files in *C:\Progress\OECC_Agent*
+> For troubleshooting, you can find the OECC Agent log files in *C:\Progress\OECC_Agent\logs*

 ## OpenTelemetry Tracing

+As discussed during the presentation, you can setup tracing for both ABL Clients and PASOE instances.
+For any ABL Client, we can add the *-otelConfig* parameter, followed by the file name that contains the OpenTelemetry configuration.

+In the tracing/conf folder of this project, you will find a sample configuration file that can be refered to in either the .pf file for an ABL Client or as a new option *otelConfigFile* in the openedge.properties file in the [AppServer.SessMgr] sections for PASOE.

 Open the [Jaeger UI](http://localhost:16686/).

-Notice that your traces in the 'Service' dropdown selection box is now showing 'empty-service-name' for your traces.
+Notice that your traces in the 'Service' dropdown selection box is now showing '*empty-service-name*' for your traces.

 Obviously this is not very useful as it will be hard to recognize where traces are coming from if they are all refering to the same 'empty-service-name'.